bastanja/stitch_generator/doc/paths.md

 # Paths

-In StitchGenerator, a path is an object on which stitch effects can be applied.
+In Stitch Generator, a path is an object on which stitch effects can be applied.

 A path consist of:

 - A shape, which is the center line of the path.
-This can be any shape like e.g. a line, bezier curve, circle or a sequence of multiple connected shapes.
+This can be any shape like e.g. a line, Bézier curve, circle or a sequence of multiple connected shapes.
 - A direction that defines in which direction the left and right boundary of the path go
 - A width that defines the distance between the left and right boundary of the path